 That means you’ve got an hour or two once you’ve put your books away for the night to relax and wind down.
 Sleep scientists even recommend setting an alarm to remind you when it’s time to stop work for the day, and that that’s just as important as the alarm that wakes you up in the morning.

-Setting out your answers matters too: good style really does count for something, because if the examiner has to pick through messy handwriting or mathematical sums that aren’t clearly laid out down the page, with the equals signs all lined up beneath each other for example, he or she is simply going to be in a less generous mood.
+Setting out your answers matters too: good style really does count for something.
+If the examiner has to pick through messy handwriting or mathematical sums that aren’t clearly laid out down the page, he or she is simply going to be in a less generous mood.
 Not to mention you’ll find your own work harder to follow, making mistakes more likely and harder to spot.

 3. Eliminate common risks